DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

 testcafe all tests/sample-fixture.js --disable-screenshots
 ```

-When this option is specified, screenshots are not taken whenever a test fails or a [screenshot action](../test-api/actions/take-screenshot.md) is executed.
+When this option is specified, screenshots are not taken whenever a test fails or a when [t.takeScreenshot](test-api/testcontroller/takescreenshot.md) or [t.takeElementScreenshot](test-api/testcontroller/takeelementscreenshot.md) is executed.

 *Related configuration file property*: [disableScreenshots](configuration-file.md#disablescreenshots).